Antigua: Early Antiguans

 The first inhabitants were the Guanahatabey people.
 Eventually, the Arawak migrated from the mainland, followed by the Carib.
 Prior to European colonization, Christopher Columbus was the first European to visit Antigua, in 1493.

 The Arawak were the first well-documented group of indigenous people to settle Antigua.
 They paddled to the island by canoe (piragua) from present-day Venezuela, pushed out by the Carib, another indigenous people.
 The Arawak introduced agriculture to Antigua and Barbuda.
 Among other crops, they cultivated the Antiguan "black" pineapple.
 They also grew corn, sweet potatoes (white with firmer flesh than the bright orange "sweet potato" grown in the United States), chili peppers, guava, tobacco, and cotton.

 Some of the vegetables listed, such as corn and sweet potatoes, continue to be staples of Antiguan cuisine.
 Colonists took them to Europe, and from there, they spread around the world.
 For example, a popular Antiguan dish, dukuna (/ˈduːkuːnɑː/), is a sweet, steamed dumpling made from grated sweet potatoes, flour and spices.
 Another staple, fungi (/ˈfuːndʒi/), is a cooked paste made of cornmeal and water.

 Most of the Arawak left Antigua about A.D.
 1100.
 Those who remained were raided by the Carib coming from Venezuela.
 According to The Catholic Encyclopedia, the Caribs' superior weapons and seafaring prowess allowed them to defeat most Arawak nations in the West Indies.
 They enslaved some and cannibalised others.
 Watson points out that the Caribs had a much more warlike culture than the Arawak.

 The indigenous people of the West Indies built excellent sea vessels, which they used to sail the Atlantic and Caribbean resulting in much of the South American and the Caribbean islands being populated by the Arawak and Carib.
 Their descendants live throughout South America, particularly Brazil, Venezuela and Colombia.
 According to A Brief History of the Caribbean, infectious diseases introduced from Europe, high rates of malnutrition and enslavement led to a rapid population decline among the Caribbean's native population.
 There are some differences of opinions as to the relative importance of these causes.

-British
+English and British Colonisation

 Christopher Columbus named the island "Antigua" in 1493 in honour of the "Virgin of the Old Cathedral" (La Virgen de la Antigua) found in Seville Cathedral in southern Spain.
 On his 1493 voyage, honouring a vow, he named many islands after different aspects of St. Mary, including Montserrat and Guadeloupe.

 In 1632, a group of English colonists left St Kitts to settle on Antigua.
 Christopher Codrington, an Englishman, established the first permanent English settlement on the island.
 Antigua rapidly developed as a profitable sugar colony.
 For a large portion of Antigua's history, the island was considered Britain's "Gateway to the Caribbean".
 It was on the major sailing routes among the region's resource-rich colonies.
 Lord Horatio Nelson, a major figure in Antigua's history, arrived in the late 18th century to defend the island's commercial shipping prowess.